liuhao-cn/fastSHT/README.md

 `/opt/nvidia/hpc_sdk/Linux_x86_64/22.7/REDIST/compilers/lib/libomp.so`

 where 22.3 or 22.7 depends on the nvidia hpc sdk version.
+Because the GPU version uses a different omp library.

+If, the above preload script is found to be necessary, then one should consider adding it to ~/.bashrc for future convenience.
+You are very much welcome to open an issue if you have experienced other compilation difficulties.

-## 4.2.
+## 5.2.
 A known Issue for fastSHT (CPU only) without docker:

 If intel oneapi is installed with a user account, then one may need to run the following command before compiling:
 ```